OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 Microsoft Edge is built on the Blink engine, utilizing the open-source Chromium project.
 In 2018, Microsoft transitioned Edge from its proprietary EdgeHTML engine to Chromium/Blink.
 While Edge is the default browser on Windows, it faces significant competition from Chrome, which remains the dominant browser on the platform.

 Microsoft is heavily invested in the transition to a more web-centric future.
-Many of its key applications, such as Teams and Visual Studio Code (VSCode), are built using web technologies (e.g., Electron), effectively making them web apps running in native wrappers powered by Chromium.
+Many of its key applications, such as Teams, Outlook and Visual Studio Code (VSCode), are built using web technologies (e.g., Electron), effectively making them web apps running in native wrappers powered by Chromium.

 #### 9.3.5.
 Smaller Browser Vendors

 Smaller browsers include Samsung Internet, Opera, Vivaldi, Brave, Tor, and many others.
 Most of these browsers are built as forks of Chromium and rely on the Blink engine.
 Some, but not all, of these browsers have search deals with either Google or Bing.

-These browsers have the ability to add, remove, or modify features in the Blink or Chromium codebase allowing them some significant ability to compete.
+These browsers have the [ability](https://github.com/brave/brave-browser/wiki/Deviations-from-Chromium-%28features-we-disable-or-remove%29) to add, remove, or modify features in the Blink or Chromium codebase allowing them some significant ability to compete.
 Despite their small size, it is critical that these browsers be given the opportunity to grow and even now despite their small share they apply competitive pressure on Chrome to meet consumer and developer expectations or be replaced.

 However, their ability to steer Blink and Chromium's future relies on these browsers' willingness and ability to invest in the platform’s maintenance and development.
 Implementing and refining web standards is a costly and complex process, requiring substantial resources.
-Unfortunately, many smaller browsers have not reinvested enough into Chromium, even proportionally to their market share.
+Unfortunately, many smaller browsers have not reinvested enough into Chromium, even proportional to their market share.
 This leaves the vast majority of the financial and developmental burden for maintaining and advancing Chromium on Google.

 For smaller vendors, it is often more difficult to justify investing in the shared platform, work that also benefits their competitors, rather than focusing on features unique to their own browser.
 By contrast, for companies with larger market share, investing in the underlying web platform is more easily justified.
 Enhancing the platform increases the overall value of the web, which in turn raises revenue across all browsers.
 This return on platform investment becomes more favorable the larger the browser share.